Characterization of Low-energy Ionization Signals in Silicon Detectors for the Nab Experiment: Detector Energy Calibration

 \subsubsection{Energy Loss Correction from Event Simulation}

-We expect energy losses for conversion electrons due to the source configuration and must apply a correction for both $^{113}$Sn and $^{109}$Cd simultaneously.
+We expect energy losses for conversion electrons due to the source configuration and must apply a correction for both $^{113}$Sn and $^{109}$Cd.
 We expect losses to be significant for the $^{109}$Cd conversion lines, as they are much lower in energy compared to the $^{113}$Sn lines.
 We also expect losses to be radially dependent on the pixel location on the detector.
 Thus, we determined the most likely source configuration from five radial pixels: 76, 87, 97, 106, and 114 as shown in Fig.~\ref{fig:powered_pixels}.
-A suite of Geant4 simulations, as described previously, were performed for source configurations with a Mylar thickness ranging from 1.67-\SI{9.00}{\micro\meter} and an aluminum thickness ranging from 0.1-\SI{1.5}{\micro\meter}.
-For $^{113}$Sn, the effective carrier material thickness was assumed to be very small (\SI{1}{\nano\meter}), as per the manufacturer, thus negligibly affecting the correction.
-For $^{109}$Cd, the carrier material thickness was assumed to be \SI{20}{\nano\meter}, per the manufacturer specifications.
+A set of Geant4 simulations, as described previously, were performed for source configurations with a Mylar thickness ranging from 1.5 - \SI{27.0}{\micro\meter} in \SI{0.5}{\micro\meter} steps and an aluminum thickness ranging from 0.25 - \SI{5.0}{\micro\meter} in \SI{0.25}{\micro\meter} steps.
+The set also included 6 different effective carrier material thicknesses; 1, 5, 15, 20, 40, and \SI{100}{\nano\meter}.

-To determine the most likely source configuration we assessed the best fit of energy calibrations for different source configurations.
-We fit the Monte Carlo data, using the fitting functions from Sec.~\ref{subsec:Source_Calibration}, and obtained corrected energy values in keV for the conversion electron lines used in the calibration scheme.
-Using the corrected energy values for both sources, we performed calibrations assuming either a linear relationship between the energy and the recorded ADC value (a ``linear calibration") or a quadratic relationship between energy and ADC value (a ``quadratic calibration").
-We performed both linear and quadratic calibrations for each source configuration and each pixel.
-For the most likely source configuration analysis, we used the linear calibration results and compared a summed $\chi^{2}$ value representing the fit results for the five pixels together.
-Through this process, we obtained a $\chi^{2}$ distribution as a function of Mylar and aluminum thicknesses.
+To determine the most likely source configuration, we used a 68\% confidence interval estimation method, which included two kinds of fits for every simulated source configuration: a ``spectrum fit" and a ``peak fit".
+The spectrum fit has 7 fit parameters to minimize the difference between the simulated and measured spectra.
+The fit procedure includes convolving the simulated spectrum with a Gaussian, shifting the simulated energy axis to the measured axis, an interpolation onto the shifted axis, normalization, and quadratic background subtraction.
+The peak fit uses the fitting functions from Sec.~\ref{subsec:Source_Calibration} to obtain corrected energy values in \SI{}{\kilo e\volt} for the energy lines used in the calibration scheme, from the convolved simulated spectrum.

+For each source, we used the spectrum fit results to obtain a $\chi^{2}$ distribution as a function of Mylar and aluminum thickness, using a summed value representing the fit results for the five pixels together.
+For $^{109}$Cd, the most likely effective carrier material thickness was determined by the distribution corresponding to the smallest minimum $\chi^2$.
+Due to the limiting statistics of the $^{113}$Sn data, we were not sensitive to the effective carrier material thickness and assumed a most likely value consistent with the manufacturer specifications and the $^{109}$Cd results.